kshlsa/fortress/docs/validators/faq.md

 Note that even if a validator does not intentionally misbehave, it can still be slashed if its node crashes, looses connectivity, gets DDoSed, or if its private key is compromised.

-### Do validators need to self-bond TORQUE
+### Do validators need to self-bond FORTRESS

 No, they do not.
 A validators total stake is equal to the sum of its own self-bonded stake and of its delegated stake.
 This means that a validator can compensate its low amount of self-bonded stake by attracting more delegators.
 This is why reputation is very important for validators.

-Even though there is no obligation for validators to self-bond TORQUE, delegators should want their validator to have self-bonded TORQUE in their staking pool.
+Even though there is no obligation for validators to self-bond FORTRESS, delegators should want their validator to have self-bonded FORTRESS in their staking pool.
 In other words, validators should have skin-in-the-game.

-In order for delegators to have some guarantee about how much skin-in-the-game their validator has, the latter can signal a minimum amount of self-bonded TORQUE.
+In order for delegators to have some guarantee about how much skin-in-the-game their validator has, the latter can signal a minimum amount of self-bonded FORTRESS.
 If a validator's self-bond goes below the limit that it predefined, this validator and all of its delegators will unbond.

 ### How to prevent concentration of stake in the hands of a few top validators?

 For now the community is expected to behave in a smart and self-preserving way.
 When a mining pool in Bitcoin gets too much mining power the community usually stops contributing to that pool.
-Torque will rely on the same effect initially.
+Fortress will rely on the same effect initially.
 In the future, other mechanisms will be deployed to smoothen this process as much as possible:

 - **Penalty-free re-delegation:** This is to allow delegators to easily switch from one validator to another, in order to reduce validator stickiness.
 - **UI warning:** Wallets can implement warnings that will be displayed to users if they want to delegate to a validator that already has a significant amount of staking power.